warren-bank/HLS-Proxy/README.md

 6. start HTTPS proxy at specific host:port<br>
   `hlsd --host "192.168.0.100" --port "8081" --tls`

+7. start HTTPS proxy at default host:port and send specific HTTP headers<br>
+  `hlsd --tls --req-headers "/path/to/request/headers.json"`

 #### Options:

+* _--tls_ is a flag to start HTTP**S** proxy, rather than HTTP
 * _--host_ must be an IP address of the server on the LAN (so Chromecast can proxy requests through it)
   * ex: `192.168.0.100`
   * used to modify URLs in .m3u8 files